wilsonyu111/react-redux-exercise/README.md

 - Use the container as your main hub for both data and actions and then see what you can pass to each of the components.
 - All of your Redux functionality is inside of the **grocerySlice** file.
 This file follows a pattern called ducks which groups all of related redux functionality into one file to avoid rework and segmentation.
 - **DO NOT** worry yourself with styling the components.
 If you feel compelled, go ahead, but you will not be assessed your style comprehension.
-- An original grocery list has been provided and hooked up to the container.
-Feel free to inspect console and view the list.

 ## Getting started